 TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER MISCARRIAGE AND PREGNANCY LOSS

-Most people have no idea how painful pregnancy loss can be.
+Most people have no idea how painful pregnancy loss and reproductive loss can be.

 #10 You’re Young, You’ll Have More Babies.